cooper/ferret/std/doc/Time.md

 #### Restraints and transforms

-In order to comply, the test object must satisfy each of the following conditions and transforms.
+In order to comply, the object must satisfy each of the following conditions.

 1. __isa__: Must be an instance of [Sym](/std/doc/Symbol.md).
-2. __satisfies__: Requirement determined at runtime.
+2. __satisfies__: Determined at runtime; see code.

 ### Weekday